In response to this blog post: http://nicholastong.com/blog/2015/09/thoughts-on-ravi-zacharias-truth-if-you-dare-seminar/

 If we do “good” simply because some all-powerful being commands it, then it would be “might makes right”.
 Also, no extra points for obeying God out of gratefulness because he has guaranteed you a place in heaven or something.
 That is still “might makes right”.

 On the other hand, if we read the bible, and consider all reasonable interpretations, then we can allow our personal moral compass to help us appreciate which interpretations are good.
 In this way, we need not be enslaved to the silly preoccupation with “absolute truth”.
-Moral transformation is a slow process, and as we mature as moral agents, our appreciation for morality will also grow and change.
+Moral transformation is a gradual process, and as we mature as moral agents, our appreciation for morality will also grow and change.
 Also, I believe any objective bible reader will realise that granting believers moral transformation is the primary purpose of Jesus’s death in the first place.
 Of course, there is a popular doctrine that Jesus died to take the sinner’s penalty so that the sinner can go free and escape the penalty.
 But such a version of “justice” in which a just penalty can be transferred to an innocent victim, is clearly illogical, though indoctrinated “Christians” would beg to differ.

 My view is that God hates evil, so he transforms people from evil to good, and in so doing save them from the ultimate destruction that befalls all evil people.
 But the popular “Christian” doctrine perverts this into a doctrine wherein Jesus has already taken the penalty, and moral transformation is merely out of obedience and gratefulness.